Can You Spot the Royal Protocol Meghan Markle Broke at the British Fashion Awards?

 Christmas with the Queen

-After weeks of rumours, Kensington Palace has officially confirmed what we all were wishing for: Meghan Markle will be spending Christmas with her prince.
-Markle’s invitation is, of course, a break from royal tradition, with Markle being not yet being married into the monarchy.
+After weeks of rumours, Kensington Palace officially confirmed last December what we all were wishing for: an un-wed Meghan Markle would be spending Christmas with her prince.
+Markle’s invitation was, of course, a break from royal tradition, with Markle being not yet being married into the monarchy.
 But it seems with Prince Harry, rules don’t apply, because a palace spokesperson told AP that “you can expect to see the Duke and Duchess of Cambridge, Prince Harry and Ms. Markle at Sandringham on Christmas Day.”

 Meghan ignored the pantyhose policy